-- (a) Name of applicant; - (b) Name of property owner; - (c) Name of the general contractor with overall responsibility for the project; - (d) Name and qualifications of the person or company to perform the blasting; - (e) Documentation of State of Maine certification; - (f) Documentation of insurance;

-(g) Location of blasting operations, including a map of the subject property, and the blast area for which the permit is requested;

-- (h) Estimate of the number of cubic yards of material to be removed by blasting; - (i) Estimated number of blasts required to complete the blasting operation; - (j) Description of the project for which the blasting is being undertaken;
+- (a) Name of applicant; - (b) Name of property owner; - (c) Name of the general contractor with overall responsibility for the project; - (d) Name and qualifications of the person or company to perform the blasting; - (e) Documentation of State of Maine certification; - (f) Documentation of insurance; - (g) Location of blasting operations, including a map of the subject property, and the blast area for which the permit is requested; - (h) Estimate of the number of cubic yards of material to be removed by blasting; - (i) Estimated number of blasts required to complete the blasting operation; - (i) Description of the project for which the blasting is being undertaken;

-(k) Projected dates work is to be undertaken;

-(1) Evidence that notification has been published in a newspaper of general circulation at least ten (10) calendar days prior to the intended date of the commencement of the blasting operations;

-(m) Evidence that notification of property owners has been sent by United States Postal Service (USPS) certified mail at least ten (10) calendar days prior to the intended date of the commencement of the blasting operations;

-(n) Evidence that preblast surveys were offered to property owners;

-(o) Evidence that drinking water well tests were offered to property owners; and

-(p) The permit shall include a fee in the amount as set forth in the schedule of fees adopted by City Council.
+- (k) Projected dates work is to be undertaken; - (1) Evidence that notification has been published in a newspaper of general circulation at least ten (10) calendar days prior to the intended date of the commencement of the blasting operations; - (m) Evidence that notification of property owners has been sent by United States Postal Service (USPS) certified mail at least ten (10) calendar days prior to the intended date of the commencement of the blasting operations; - (n) Evidence that preblast surveys were offered to property owners; - (o) Evidence that drinking water well tests were offered to property owners; and - (p) The permit fee in accordance with the fee schedule adopted by the City Council.

-Section 13.9.5 Standards and requirements.
+Section 13.10.5 Standards and requirements.